Fabio Vitaioli

 Fabio Vitaioli (born 5 April 1984) is a San Marinese footballer who currently plays for Murata and the San Marino national football team.
-Alongside playing football, Vitaioli also holds a day job as a bar owner.

 International career

 Vitaioli made his senior international debut on 2 June 2007 in a 6–0 defeat to Germany in Euro 2008 qualifying.

+Personal life

+His brother Matteo Vitaioli played alongside him for the San Marino national football team.
+Alongside playing football, Vitaioli also holds a day job as a graphic designer.